Enrich your leadership skills through a variety of leadership

 Becoming a PCC allows you to connect with others, develop your

-communication skills and give back to the Carlson community!
+communication skills and give back to the Carlson School community!

-As a Carlson Ambassador, you will share your Gopher pride with
+As an Student Ambassador, you will share your Gopher pride with

 prospective students and parents while developing your leadership,

 communication and teamwork skills.